Are you trying to decide where to travel next and you’re debating if Malta is worth visiting? I’ve got you covered!

 If you decide to visit Gozo by public transportation as a day trip, I recommend you take the Gozo Hop on Hop off Sightseeing bus in order to see as much of the island as possible in a short timeframe.

-The architecture of Mdina is also really beautiful, so spend some time walking around the old town.
+Despite its rather small size, its architecture is really beautiful, so spend some time walking around the old town.

 12. Game of Thrones filming spot

 Game of Thrones fans have an extra reason to want to visit Malta as some of the scenes of the popular series were shot on the island.

 Some of the most popular filming locations include Pjazza Mesquita and the Main Gate in Medina, St Dominic’s Priory in Rabat, Fort St. Angelo, Fort Ricasoli, and Fort Manoel, as well as the Azure Window, which sadly collapsed in 2017.

 Apart from sightseeing, Malta is also a popular beach destination.
 While much of its coast is rocky, the country also has some sandy beaches like Ramla Bay, Ghajn Tuffieha, or Għadira Bay.

 On top of that, you’ll find here natural pools and lagoons like St. Peter’s Pool near the Marsaxlokk village and the beautiful Blue Lagoon on Comino Island.

 14. Outdoor activities and sports

 Malta is an ideal destination for outdoor and sports lovers.
 With its mild winters and favorable climate, there are countless outdoor activities that can be done throughout the year.